 Despite the wet weather, we still managed to enjoy the twisty roads that led us out of the national park and north toward Cologne, before dropping onto the E29 route toward our destination.
 Losing the light, we joined the autobahn, wound the throttle open, and headed for the hotel.

 Navigating Cologne wasn’t the easiest affair in the dark and rain, but the V-Strom’s tall riding position made our presence felt alongside cars in the rush hour traffic, while the wide set bars made a number of U-turns even easier after a couple of wrong turnings, before we eventually arrived at the Maritim Hotel in the heart of the city.
 Panniers off, we checked in before finding the hotel’s Piano Bar to sink a beer or two and discuss the amazing roads we’d ridden to get here, and how we’ll definitely be back.

 If you’re staying in Cologne, the Maritim Hotel boasts a secure multi-storey carpark, while the hotel itself has a number of bars to choose from.
 Alternatively, only a short walk away are two of the cities main squares, lined with bars, cafés and restaurants.
 If you’re sticking around and not just in town for Intermot, then the city’s cathedral is a must see, especially at night.
 There’s also the Basilika St. Aposteln and St. Maria im Kapitol churches.
 It’s also worth taking a trip up the KoelnTriangle for spectacular views of the city.

-If you’re planning on attending the show, the exhibition halls are a short taxi ride away from the city centre, where this year Suzuki pulled the wraps off of the the new GSX-S1000 and GSX-S1000F, Address 110 and V-Strom 650XT.
+If you’re planning on attending the show, the exhibition halls are a short taxi ride away from the city centre, where this year Suzuki will again be showcasing a number of exciting new and updated models.